 Although Pyrrho is often considered the founder of the skeptical tradition in Western philosophy, his was a gentle form of skepticism focused on achieving serenity (ἀταραξία).
 According to Pyrrho, one finds such peace by being without opinions (ἀδόξαστος), being uninclined (ἀκλινής) to one side or the other in disputes about human affairs (πράγματα), and being unwavering (ἀκράδαντος) in this neutral stance.
-The key insights is that human affairs are not permanently stable and certain (ἀστάθμητα), not absolutely determinate and decidable (ἀνεπίκριτα), and not precisely differentiated and definable (ἀδιάφορα).
+The key insight is that human affairs are unstable and uncertain (ἀστάθμητα), indeterminate and undecidable (ἀνεπίκριτα), and undifferentiated and indefinable (ἀδιάφορα).

 If nothing in human life is permanently stable and certain, then clinging to people and things causes a cycle of possession and loss, whereas letting go of attachment leads to authentic relatedness.

 If nothing in human life is absolutely determinate and decidable, then craving causes a cycle of hope and disappointment, whereas letting go of desire leads to spontaneous enjoyment.

 If nothing in human affairs is precisely differentiated and definable (including yourself), then self-assertion causes a cycle of pride and deflation, whereas letting go of ambition leads to natural mastery.